oluwatobi2018/P2P-Wallet-for-Moni/README.md

 # P2P Wallet for Moni
- A simple p2p wallet for payment
+ A simple p2p wallet for payments.
+This solution was developed using node.js, Typescript and MongoDB.